taylordaughtry/test-sdk/generated/ErpService/docs/Api/CustomersApi.md

 # **customersCustomerIdOrderServicesGet**
 > \HappyCog\OsborneApi\ErpService\Model\OrderService[] customersCustomerIdOrderServicesGet($customerId)

-Used for initial import only  Get a list of Order Services for a Customer
+Get a list of Order Services for a Customer

 ### Example
 ```php